wcsanders1/DeltaObjectGenerator/README.md

 - enums

 Any property on an object not among the above types will be ignored by the delta-object generator.
 In addition, you may add attributes to properties or to a class to have the delta-object generator ignore certain properties in certain situations, discussed below in the [attributes](#attributes) section.

+A `DeltaGroup` has the following properties:

+- `ValueConversionStatus` The status of the conversions of the new values of the properties into their associated types.
+This is an `enum` with fields of `Success`, `Partial`, and `Fail`.
+The value is `Success` when no values failed to be converted or when there are no deltas.
+The value is `Partial` when some values failed to be converted and some conversions succeeded.
+The value is `Fail` when all values failed to be converted.
+- `DeltaObject` A `List<DeltaObject>` where `ValueConversionStatus` on each `DeltaObject` is `Success`.
+- `DeltaObjectsValueConversionFail` A `List<DeltaObject>` where `ValueConversionStatus` on each `DeltaObject` is `Fail`.

 ## <a id="examples">Examples</a>